-Place your initials after each statement.

-- I and my students will read the "lime green" safety regulations together.
-I will turn in the signed green forms to room 201. - I understand that I must wear the same type of safety goggles (and clothing) my students are required to wear while I am supervising an undergraduate teaching laboratory. - I must explicitly discuss with students the departmental goggle policy and violation consequences on the first day of lab. - I understand that part of my supervisory role is to enforce all safety rules. - Thus, I MUST send improperly dressed students home. - Thus, I must follow departmental procedures for goggle violations. - I must remind students about the goggle policy before each lab begins. - I must give a student a verbal warning if he/she is observed not to be wearing goggles.
-I must explicitly remind the student about the consequences of a second violation. - If the student is observed violating the goggle policy a second time in the same lab period as the verbal warning was given then I must penalize that student's lab report by 50%. - Finally, if a student is observed violating the goggle policy a third time in the same lab period as the verbal warning then I must dismiss that student from the laboratory for that day.
-This dismissal will result in a zero grade for that lab report. - I must inform the laboratory coordinator of all second and third violations by email.
+La boı ry Instructor Name (print): mester: Place your initials after each statement. • my students will read the "lime green" safety regulations together.
+I will turn in gned green forms to room 201 • stı ıden rstand that I must wear the same type of safety goggles (and clothing) my ats are required to wear while I am supervising an undergraduate teaching tory • explicitly discuss with students the departmental goggle policy and violation quences on the first day of lab • Ιu ınde rstand that part of my supervisory role is to enforce all safety rules. • Th us, I MUST send improperly dressed students home.
+Thus, I must follow departmental procedures for goggle violations 0 I must remind students about the goggle policy before each lab begins.
+0 I must give a student a verbal warning if he/she is observed not to be wearing goggles.
+I must explicitly remind the student about the consequences of a second violation.
+0 If the student is observed violating the goggle policy a second time in the same lab period as the verbal warning was given then I must penalize that student's lab report by 50%.
+0 Finally, if a student is observed violating the goggle policy a third time in the same lab period as the verbal warning then I must dismiss that student from the laboratory for that day.
+This dismissal will result in a zero grade for that lab report.
+0 I must inform the laboratory coordinator of all second and third violations by email.

-- If a fire alarm sounds I do NOT have the authority to let my students remain in the laboratory or a classroom. - I must immediately instruct them to turn off Bunsen burners or other heat sources and gather their personal belongings. - The students must then exit the building via the nearest exit. - In order to ensure proper evacuation, I must be the last one to exit the laboratory. - I understand that as a condition of my employment I am obligated to attend all regular T.A. meetings.
+laboratory or a classroom I must immediately instruct them to turn off Bunsen burners or other heat sources and gather their personal belongings. o The students must then exit the building via the nearest exit. o In order to ensure proper evacuation, I must be the last one to exit the laboratory. • I understand that as a condition of my employment I am obligated to attend all regula T.A. meetings.
 This will ensure I am properly informed of current safety concerns.
-This regulation applies equally to new AND veteran instructors. - I understand that, in the event of an accident, I must fill out an accident report form and give a copy of the completed form to Ken Migliorese (room 242) and the Lab Coordinator. - These forms are available in 201. - Accidents are NOT limited to incidents which result in an injury. - I understand that not complying with the rules and procedures described in this document can result in punitive measures against me.
+This regulation applies equally to new AND veteran instructors. • I understand that, in the event of an accident, I must fill out an accident report form and give a copy of the completed form to Ken Migliorese (room 242) and the Lab Coordinator These forms are available in 201.
+Accidents are NOT limited to incidents which result in an injury. • I understand that not complying with the rules and procedures described in this document can result in punitive measures against me.
 These measures are discussed in the Graduate Student Handbook (page 41-42) and may include such things as a written warning, a meeting with the safety committee, an unsatisfactory teaching grade, and/or the possibility of no further teaching support.

-Laboratory Instructor Signature
+Laboratory Instructor Signature Date Give completed form to the Laboratory Coordinator